Last updated: April 29, 2026

 1. The “Open Man” Fallacy

 xT assumes that passing to “Zone 14” is always good.
 But what if Zone 14 is crowded by five defenders?
 The model sees the coordinate, not the pressure.
 A pass into a congested area might have high theoretical xT but low practical value because the receiver will instantly be tackled.
-Advanced ‘xT via Pass’ models from providers like StatsBomb are trying to fix this by adding tracking data, but standard xT often misses defensive pressure.
+Advanced ‘xT via Pass’ models from providers like StatsBomb are trying to fix this by adding tracking data, but standard xT football often misses defensive pressure.

 2. The Dribbling Loophole